Step 1 to 4 - How to Start an Online Business

 If you're ready to be in charge of your destiny, but don’t have the capital to buy a franchise or open up a storefront, consider starting an online business.
 When your store is online, you can reach millions of customers instead of whoever happens to wander in - plus, you don't have to pay for retail space.
 However, as with any business, you'll need an excellent product and a solid marketing plan.
 See Step 1 to learn what it takes to start your business online.

-Step 1: Setting Up Your Business -
+Steps 1: Setting Up Your Business -

 #1 Define your product or service.
 Starting an online business gives you the benefit of having access to millions of customers, but you also have a lot more competition.
 No matter what you're trying to sell, you can bet that hundreds more online retailers have a similar idea.
 What differentiates your product from other similar products?
 To help your product stand apart from the rest, you'll need to find a niche.